 11 ways to be a better cyclist

 You may be a keen cyclist or just starting out, but are you maximising your ride?
 Susannah Taylor asked some experts how to get fitter, faster and stronger on yer bike

-Next week I am cycling 200 km round Ibiza to raise money for Great Ormond Street Hospital.
-I did the same race a few years ago and found it to be one of the most rewarding challenges I have ever done.
-If you haven’t been on a bike since you were younger, then I highly suggest you try it (I got back on a bike after about 30 years at 38!), it gives you speed and strength and a freedom in the great outdoors that I feel is difficult to gain from any other form of exercise.
-It also doesn’t come with the volume of injuries that, say running does which puts higher strain and force on the feet, legs and body.
+In 2016 I cycled 200 km round Ibiza to raise money for Great Ormond Street Hospital.
+I did the same race a few years before and found it to be one of the most rewarding challenges I have ever done.
+If you haven’t been on a bike since you were younger, then I highly suggest you try it (I got back on a bike after about 30 years at 38!), it gives you speed and strength, and a freedom in the great outdoors that I feel is difficult to gain from any other form of exercise.
+It also doesn’t come with the volume of injuries that, say, running does which puts higher strain and force on the feet, legs and body.

 As for being good at it, well it’s taken me training for a few races to really feel confident on a bike (a few years back I was too scared to take one hand off the handle bars to indicate or grab my bottle of water!).
-I wouldn’t say I’ve since turned into Victoria Pendleton since, but I now definitely feel like I’m in control of those two wheels, and I’ve learnt a few handy tips along the way.
-This year specifically, with the help of personal trainer Steve Mellor of Freedom2train, I have focused my training on strengthening my legs through squats and lunges, and it’s unbelievable how much easier the hills now are.
+I wouldn’t say I’ve turned into Victoria Pendleton since, but I now definitely feel like I’m in control of those two wheels, and I’ve learnt a few handy tips along the way.
+With the help of personal trainer Steve Mellor of Freedom2train, I focused my training on strengthening my legs through squats and lunges, and it’s unbelievable how much easier the hills now are.

 If you are thinking of doing a long bike ride, a race or just want to gain some tips for bettering your bike performance, here are my top tips...